 Prerequisites: Python and Openpyxl

-Openpyxl is a Python module that can read and write Excel (with extension xlsx/xlsm/xltx/xltm) files.
+Openpyxl is a Python module that reads and writes Excel (with extension xlsx/xlsm/xltx/xltm) files.
 Furthermore, this module enables a Python script to modify Excel files.
 For instance, if we want to go through thousands of rows but just read specific data points and make small changes to these points, we can do this based on some criteria with openpyxl.

 How to Read an Excel (xlsx) File in Python